faizalrf/documentation/streaming-mariadb-backlup.md

 sys	0m58.784s
 ```

-***Note:** `--target-dir` is not required as the backup is not really written anywhere on local server*
+***Note:** `--target-dir` is not required as the backup is not written anywhere on the local server*

-The great thing about streaming a highly compressed backup directly to a different node is that it is very fast and efficient that consumes much less IO and network bandwidth while taking away a lot of manual steps such as
+The great thing about streaming a highly compressed backup directly to a different node is that it is swift and efficient that consumes much less IO and network bandwidth while taking away a lot of manual steps such as

 - take a local full backup (this is going to take time as the local IO will come into play)
-- tar/zip the backup so that a smaller backup can be transferred over the network, maybe even to another data center which does not have the fastest network.
-Smaller compressed backup is desirable.
+- tar/zip the backup so that a smaller backup will be transferred over the network, maybe even to another data center that does not have the fastest network.
+A smaller compressed backup is desirable.
 - untar/unzip the backup on the remote node
 - Run mariabackup to restore that backup.

-All the above if done manually will take a very long time, depending on the backup size.
+All the above, if done manually, will take a very long time, depending on the backup size.

-Assuming `172.31.21.72` is the IP of the replica node where we want to stream this backup to and restore, the above is one command that will take a streaming compressed backup, ssh to the slave node, unzip the streams and restore to the data directory in one swift set of parallel data streams from 1 node to another target node.
+Assuming `172.31.21.72` is the IP of the replica node where we want to stream this backup to and restore, the above is one command that will take streaming compressed backup, ssh to the slave node, unzip the streams and restore to the data directory in one swift set of parallel data streams from 1 node to another target node.

-All the above is done in a single step of parallel streams where backup and compression from local node does not even use any IO locally as the comoressed stream is sent to `ssh` which triggers `pigz -dc -p 16` dc = De Compress using 16 CPUs and then send the streams to `mbstream which handles it using 16 parallel threads and restores it onto the node directly.
+All the above is done in a single step of parallel streams where backup and compression from local node does not even use any IO locally as the compressed stream is sent to `ssh` which triggers `pigz -dc -p 16` dc = De Compress using 16 CPUs and then send the streams to `mbstream which handles it using 16 parallel threads and restores it onto the node directly.
 Very smooth and efficient.
 I wish I had this at my disposal years back when I spent days rebuilding those replica nodes within and across the multiple data centers.

-Before starting the MariaDB server on this node, we still need to do the `prepare`, and `chown -R mysql:mysql /var/lib/mysql` as per the normal restore process.
+Before starting the MariaDB server on this node, we still need to do the `prepare`, and `chown -R mysql:mysql /var/lib/mysql` as per the standard restore process.

-This is very efficient and performant because it's all parallel using the CPUs available, just take note that the network between the nodes must be a good 10GBps because on a slower network, the network will become the bollneck.
+This is very efficient and performant because it's all parallel using the CPUs available.
+Note that the network between the nodes must be a good 10GBps because, on a slower network, the network will become the bottleneck.

+### Conclusion

+While streaming parallel backup might not be as fast as the traditional backup in some scenarios, such as reading and writing to the same disk.
+Still, it makes a massive difference in saving storage, rebuilding replica nodes directly from a node by streaming compressed backup to a remote machine where MariaDB receives the incoming streams using parallel threads and restores them directly onto the database data directory.

+It leads to automation and performant and straightforward at the same time.

 ### Thanks